How to Grow Tomato Plant | How to Make Tomato Plants Grow Faster

 Check the plants daily once they begin to ripen to ensure peak flavor.
 Gently twist the fruits and avoid pulling at the vine.

-Harvest your tomatoes one-by- one once they develop their red color.
+Harvest your tomatoes one by one once they develop their red color.

 Ripe tomatoes can be plucked by gently pulling at the stem with your fingers.
 Or, use a sharp scissor to snip them off their branches.

-A fully ripe tomato will softer than the unripe ones.
+A fully ripe tomato will be softer than the unripe ones.
 Ripeness also varies with each variety of tomatoes but most tomatoes will be ready for harvest within 100-120 days.

 The perfect tomatoes for picking will be firm and very red in color, regardless of size, with perhaps some yellow remaining around the stem.

-Remaining once will mature in few days.
+The remaining ones will mature in a few days.

 Growing Tomatoes in Container